MrJeremyHobbs/ELUNA-2019-Dev-Days-Alma-Course/README.md

 If you need any help with these steps, please reach out to workshop leader Jeremy Hobbs (jthobbs@calpoly.edu) or the workshop helpers Christina Hennessey (Christina.hennessey@csun.edu) or Margaret Briand Wolfe (margaret.briandwolfe@bc.edu).

 For general questions about Developers Day+, please contact the chair of the planning team, Nathan Mealey (nmealey@wesleyan.edu).

+Though there will be people on hand to help with technical issues should they arise, our goal is to have all these ducks in a row so we can get straight to coding.

+__Please set aside time to ensure that these setup requirements are in place prior to Developers Day+.__

+See you in Atlanta!